-6 Key Responsibilities of the Nonprofit Finance Committee
+Six Key Responsibilities of the Non-Profit Finance Committee

 Omar Visram

-6 Key Responsibilities of the Nonprofit Finance Committee
+Six Key Responsibilities of the Non-Profit Finance Committee

-As part of your nonprofit’s board, the finance committee has a fiduciary responsibility to oversee all financial matters, ensure they’re in line with your mission, and keep your organization financially accountable.
+As part of a non-profit’s board, the finance committee has a fiduciary responsibility to oversee all financial matters, ensure that budgeting and spending align with your mission, and keep your non-profit organization (NPO) financially accountable.

-Since these duties can seem daunting to anyone new to nonprofit financial management, this article will take a closer look at the most common nonprofit finance committee responsibilities.
+Since these duties can seem daunting to anyone new to non-profit financial management, we look at the most common non-profit finance committee responsibilities.

 While a nonprofit background isn’t mandatory, it’s best if your finance committee includes: